zaporylie/drush-maintenance-mode/README.md

 Drush Maintenance Mode
 ====

-Restricts list of drush commands that are allowed to run when the site is in maintenance mode.
+Restricts list of drush commands that are allowed to be run when the site is in maintenance mode.

 # Installation